-In many places one celebrates the celebration of the Kirchweih, also Kirmes (Kirchmesse), Kirta (Kirchweihtag), Kirchweihe or Kirchweihfest, Kerbe or Kilbe mentioned.
+In many places one celebrates the festival of the Kirchweih, also called Kirmes (church fair), Kirta (church fair day), Kirchweihe or Kirchweihfest, Kerbe or Kilbe.

-The church festival commemorates the custom, documented since the 9th century, of celebrating the day of the solemn inauguration of a church, the church consecration, every year.
+The Kirchweihfest commemorates the custom, documented since the 9th century, of celebrating the day of the solemn consecration of a church, the Kirchweihe, each year.

 Usually the festivities were celebrated with a service in the church.

-Today the Kirchweihfest has developed into a popular folk festival for "young and old", which often lasts three to four days.
+Today, the church consecration festival has become a popular folk festival for "young and old alike, often lasting three to four days.

-One of the oldest (since 1608) and most traditional church festivals in Frankfurt is the "Bernemer Kerb" (Bornheimer Kirchweihfest), which is celebrated every year in the Bornheim district.
+One of the oldest (since 1608) and most traditional church festivals in Frankfurt is the "Bernemer Kerb" (Bornheimer Kirchweihfest), which is celebrated annually in the Bornheim district.

-It is very nice to see the change from the former Kirchweihfest to today's Volksfest.
+At it can be seen very nicely the change from the former Kirchweihfest to today's Volksfest.